 It may surprise some golfers to learn that Sicily offers beautiful, eighteen-hole courses, waiting to give you a memorable golfing experience.
 Furthermore, apart from perhaps the months of December and January, it is a perfect location for sunshine, golfing holiday!

 Sicily is the largest island in the Mediterranean and enjoys a similar to African sun during the entire year.
 This island regarded in many ways as one with an almost mythical aura, possibly inspired by its long and turbulent history, of various invasions and civilisations.

-The food and wine excellence of Sicily are legendary and with the sparkling, clear warmth of the Ionian Sea, hilltop towns with ornate baroque cathedrals, this is a golfing experience that is completely fascinating and unique.
-From days on the golf course, you are able to change gear and view extraordinary archaeological sights.
-The locals are friendly with a character all their own and even if you cannot speak their language, you will find them passionate and helpful about their island in the sun.
+The food and wine excellence of Sicily are legendary and with the sparkling, evident warmth of the Ionian Sea, hilltop towns with ornate baroque cathedrals, this is a golfing experience that is entirely fascinating and unique.
+From days on the golf course, you can change gear and view extraordinary archaeological sights.
+The locals are friendly with a character all their own, and even if you cannot speak their language, you will find them passionate and helpful about their island in the sun.